|

 is developed by Soltam Limited of Haifa.

 Merkava Mk.3 firing a LAHAT 120mm missile from a hull-down position.
+A series of live firing tests of the LAHAT - Laser

 Guided anti-tank missile developed by IAI/MBT (Israel Aircraft